 Answer: Psychometrics

-- Also called “configurationism,” what G-word school of psychology from Germany says that when we look at the world, we see the “big picture” and not just the individual pieces?
-(Hint: You could simply summarize by saying, “the whole is more than the sum of its parts.”)
+81. Also called “configurationism,” what G-word school of psychology from Germany says that as we look at the world, we see the “big picture” and not just the individual pieces?
+(Hint: You could simply summarize by saying “the whole is more than the sum of its parts.”)

 Answer: Gestalt

-- In updated editions of the DSM, the name "Factitious Disorder Imposed on Another" replaced what other term, often abbreviated MSbP?
+82. In updated editions of the DSM, the name "Factitious Disorder Imposed on Another" replaced what other term, often abbreviated MSBP?

 Answer: Munchausen Syndrome by Proxy

-- Ancient Greeks created some of the earliest manuscripts about mental disorders, including the 4th century BCE musings of what man who theorized that physiological abnormalities may be the cause of mental disorders?
+83. Ancient Greeks created some of the earliest manuscripts about mental health disorders, including the 4th century BCE musings of what man who theorized physiological abnormalities may be the cause of mental health conditions?

 Answer: Hippocrates